Michaelpalacce/Server/README.md

 - If you want to add users go to the users page from the navbar and click on the Add New Users button
 - You will be asked to fill in the new user's data
 - After which feel free to click on the newly created user and edit it's data
-- Browse Module Route is the route under which the user will be able to access the FS and edit delete,download,copy, etc
+- Browse Module Route is the route under which the user will be able to access the FS and edit delete,download,copy, etc.
+This will be: `process.envUSER_DATA_PATH/{{ USERNAME }}`
 - The user can have user permissions set which have priority over role permissions

 # Roles
-- WIP
-- Currently ony has root and user
 - Roles order matters as the first rule to be matched will be the one that will be used
-- WIP You can add your own roles with permissions
+- You can add your own roles with permissions

 # Permissions:
 - Only root and admin users can add/ view/ modify other users ( and self ).
-- Nobody can access the project folder .
+- Nobody can access the project folder.
+- Nobody can access the config Folder.
 - Nobody can do any operations on the PROJECT_ROOT as well as many operations including the folder structure where the project is
+- Nobody can do any operations on the config Folder

 # User Permissions